-Capacitor C3 and the internal boost Schottky diode (see the Block Diagram) are used to generate a boost voltage that is higher than the input voltage.
-In most cases a 0.22μF capacitor will work well.
-Figure 2 shows three ways to arrange the boost circuit.
-The BOOST pin must be more than 2.3V above the SW pin for best efficiency.
-For outputs of 3V and above, the standard circuit (Figure 5a) is best.
-For outputs between 2.8V and 3V, use a 1μF boost capacitor.
+Figure 3.
+Transient Load Response of the LT1913 Front Page Application as the Load Current is Stepped from 1A to 3A. $V{\Pi \Pi T} = 5V$ more than 2.3V above the SW pin for best efficiency.
+For outputs of 3V and above, the standard circuit (Figure 4a) is best.
+For outputs between 2.8V and 3V, use a $1\mu F$ boost capacitor.
 A 2.5V output presents a special case because it is marginally adequate to support the boosted drive stage while using the internal boost diode.
-For reliable BOOST pin operation with 2.5V outputs use a good external Schottky diode (such as the ON Semi MBR0540), and a 1μF boost capacitor (see Figure 5b).
-For lower output voltages the boost diode can be tied to the input (Figure 5c), or to another supply greater than 2.8V.
-Tying BD to V{IN} reduces the maximum input voltage to 28V.
-The circuit in Figure 5a is more efficient because the BOOST pin current and BD pin quiescent current comes from a lower voltage source.
+For reliable BOOST pin operation with 2.5V outputs use a good external Schottky diode (such as the ON Semi MBR0540), and a $1\mu F$ boost capacitor (see Figure 4b).
+For lower output voltages the boost diode can be tied to the input (Figure 4c), or to another supply greater than 2.8V.
+The circuit in Figure 4a is more efficient because the BOOST pin current and BD pin quiescent current comes from a lower voltage source.
 You must also be sure that the maximum voltage ratings of the BOOST and BD pins are not exceeded.